deachne/Farm-Management-System/bizzy/docs/bp08-Documentation-Reference-Map.md

 2. Mobile observation workflow from `09-mobile-views-ideas.md` should be expanded in `bf03-Mobile-Field-Tools.md`
 3. Weather integration details should be formalized in `bf04-Weather-Integration.md`
 4. Equipment management specifications should be added to `bf05-Equipment-Management.md`
+5. Multi-modal field data capture workflows should be added to `bp-int--multi-modal-integration.md`

 ## Next Steps